microsoft/azuresql-devcontainers/README.md

 ## Overview

-In the quest to enhance local development for Azure SQL Database, this repository provides a comprehensive solution leveraging the power of Dev Containers.
+In the quest to enhance local development for Azure SQL Database, this repository provides a comprehensive solution using the power of Dev Containers.
 These templates offer developers a seamless and efficient development environment, enabling them to build applications for Azure SQL Database with ease and confidence.
 Dev Containers can be utilized in any development environment, including the cloud, promoting consistency across teams and workflows.

 ![DevContainers-AzureSQL](DevContainers-AzureSQL.png)

-Our Dev Container templates simplify the development process by providing pre-configured environments that eliminate the need for manual setup.
+Our Dev Container templates simplify the development process by providing preconfigured environments that eliminate the need for manual setup.
 Developers can start coding immediately with all necessary tools and dependencies in place, using popular languages like `.NET` & `NET Aspire`, `Node.js`, `Python`.

 The local development environment mimics Azure SQL Database, allowing developers to manage data and test applications efficiently.
 Once ready, **GitHub Actions** automate the deployment process, transitioning seamlessly to **Azure Static Web Apps** and **Azure SQL Database**.
 This streamlined workflow enhances productivity, reduces setup time, and ensures consistency between local and production environments, helping developers deliver high-quality applications faster.